 A living will describes your preferences for medical treatment and care in the event that you are incapacitated and can no longer communicate your wishes.
-A living will is sometimes called an advance directive for health care.
+A living will is sometimes called an advanced directive for health care.

 Thinking about your end of life wishes can be overwhelming and scary.
 People often know their preferences for end of life decisions and may even convey these feelings to loved ones, but never create a living will.
 Living wills guide your family and friends when making difficult decisions regarding your treatment, and are vital to ensuring that your preferences are clear in regards to life-sustaining measures.

 The Components of a Legally Binding Living Will

 A person must be at least eighteen years old to create a legally binding living will.

 - The living must be signed and dated in the presence of two witnesses, at least eighteen years of age, who must also sign the document

 - before a notary public, an attorney at law, or another person authorized to administer oaths